cybersectroll/SharpPersistSD/README.md

 #Modify key to allow write
 [SharpPersistSD.SecurityDescriptor]::REG_ModifyRegistryPermissions("Hostname","SYSTEM\CurrentControlSet\Control","EVERYONE",$true)

-#Alternatively, you can set it on "SYSTEM", which lets you create services, scheduled tasks just via registry keys (eg. GhostTask)
+#Alternatively, you can set it on "SYSTEM", which lets you create services and do just about anything associated with registry keys
 ```
 ## WMI SD, allow everyone
 ```